Kanrog/ScriptScreen/README.md

 1. Visit the live web app: [https://kanrog.com/ScriptScreen/](https://kanrog.com/ScriptScreen/)
 2. Start typing your message immediately.

+### Tip!
+  If you're using a laptop or desktop, clone your display to a secondary monitor or connect a phone/tablet using an app like Spacedesk.
+This allows your messages to be easily viewable from multiple angles at once.

 ### Installing as a Desktop App
 * **In Chrome or Edge:** Open the live link, go to your browser menu (three dots), select **Apps -> Install this site as an app**, and pin it to your taskbar.